isomerpages/csa-otcep/pages/2025 OTCEP Members.md

 <p>Robert is routinely sought after for advice and input on cybersecurity
 for industrial infrastructure and is regularly asked to brief national leaders.
-He testified to the U.S. House of Representatives Committee on Energy and Commerce--Subcommittee on Oversight and Investigations, and to the U.S. Senate Energy and Natural Resources Committee, to advise on policy issues related to critical infrastructure cyber threats.
+He testified to the U.S. House of Representatives Committee on Energy and Commerce-Subcommittee on Oversight and Investigations, and to the U.S. Senate Energy and Natural Resources Committee, to advise on policy issues related to critical infrastructure cyber threats.
 He is a member on the Reserve Forces Policy Board, Office of the Secretary of Defence;
 and also serves on the board of the National Cryptologic Foundation.
 He has also presented at the World Economic Forum Annual Meeting in Davos, and industry leading conferences such as RSA, SANS, BlackHat, and DefCon